erusev/parsedown/docs/Extension-Reference-v2.0.md

 current line and facilitates continuations.
 Recursion is limited via the `RecursionLimiter` configurable to avoid runaway processing.

+### Input and Syntax

+The raw Markdown string is split into [`Lines`](../src/Parsing/Lines.php) objects.
+Each `Line` records its text and indentation while a `Context` stores preceding blank lines.
+Together these form the **input** that blocks work with.

+The registered block and inline components make up the **syntax**.
+They are stored in `BlockTypes` and `InlineTypes` and determine how the input is interpreted.
+Extensions can modify the syntax by adding, removing or replacing these components.

+### Block and Inline Precedence

+`InlineTypes` provides `addingHighPrecedence()` and `addingLowPrecedence()` to control the order of inline parsers for a given marker.
+High precedence inserts new types at the front of the list whereas low precedence appends them.

+`BlockTypes` distinguishes between blocks that require a marker and those that do not.
+Marked blocks are added with `addingMarkedHighPrecedence()` or `addingMarkedLowPrecedence()`.
+Unmarked blocks use `addingUnmarkedHighPrecedence()` or `addingUnmarkedLowPrecedence()`.
+Choose the method that matches how your block is triggered.

 For a practical walkthrough of extending Parsedown refer to [Creating-Extensions-v2.0.md](Creating-Extensions-v2.0.md).